25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

   - Configures logging for console and debug logging using filtering rules from `appsettings`

   - Can add additional configuration, logging providers, and servers
-  - Can execute `Configure` and `ConfigureServices` directly from the WebHostBuilder without having to use a startup class.
+  - Can execute `Configure` and `ConfigureServices` directly from the WebHostBuilder without having to use a startup class

 Configuration Updates: